-In accordance with S.R.
-280 of 2004 (SEA Regulations, Northern Ireland) and S.I.
-435 of 2004 (SEA Regulations, Ireland) consideration has been given to whether the environmental effects, both positive and negative, of the River Basin Management Plans are likely to be significant.
+In accordance with S.I.
+435 of 2004 (SEA Regulations, Ireland) the responsible agency has considered whether the environmental effects, both positive and negative, of the River Basin Management Plans are likely to be significant.
 A summary of the conclusions is listed in Table 5.1, below.